 Data types schemas

 To view the raw event schemas of the security alerts or recommendations events passed to the Logic App instance, visit the Workflow automation data types schemas.
-This can be useful in cases where you are not using Security Center's built-in Logic App connectors mentioned above, but instead are using Logic App's generic HTTP connector - you could use the event JSON schema to manually parse it as you see fit.
+This can be useful in cases where you are not using Defender for Cloud's built-in Logic App connectors mentioned above, but instead are using Logic App's generic HTTP connector - you could use the event JSON schema to manually parse it as you see fit.

 FAQ - Workflow automation